raimon49/pip-licenses/README.md

 ### Option: format-confluence

-When executed with the `--format-confluence` option, you can output list in Confluence or JIRA Wiki format.
+When executed with the `--format-confluence` option, you can output list in Confluence (or JIRA) Wiki markup format.

 ```bash
 (venv) $ pip-licenses --format-confluence